 When it comes to collagen, it would be surprising if you haven’t heard about it before.
 But some people are still confused; so what is collagen?
 One of the building blocks of health, this protein can be found throughout the body but is the most abundant in skin, bones, muscles and joints.
 Thanks to collagen, we’re able to move, bend and stretch.
 Collagen also is behind keeping our hair shiny, skin glow and nails super strong.
-It seems as if collagen got popular overnight and has been found in so many health food and skincare items!
+It seems as if collagen got popular overnight and has been found in so many health foods and skincare items!

 What is Collagen?

-Collagen is a protein that aids in the growth of cells and blood vessels and made up of amino-acids.
+Collagen is a protein that aids in the growth of cells and blood vessels and made up of amino acids.
 An important building block for the skin, as it makes up to 30% of the protein in our body and 70% of the protein in your skin.
 Vitamin C, also known as ascorbic acid, is a nutrient that’s essential in the formation of collagen.
 Without adequate amounts of dietary vitamin C, the body can’t actually form or store collagen so make sure you’re getting enough C when taking collagen!
 For more information or to read up on other anti-aging ingredients, check out my Retinol blog post.

 Collagen in Your Beauty